krilor/dockalhost/README.md

 * træfic - reverse proxy for my `docker.localhost` hostname
 * whoami - just to verify that everything is running
+* mariadb - because everybody needs a db
+* adminer - to admin the db

 ## Getting started